ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 ```
 <br>

-You may have noticed that our directed graph schema is _itself_ a directed graph!
+You may have noticed that our blueprint is _itself_ a directed graph!
 This means we can define this schema in AlgebraicJulia using the concept of source and target maps, as we learned about in Chapter 1.

 In the code below we use `A` for arrows, `V` for vertices, and define them as `Ob`jects. `Hom(X,Y)` is AlgebraicJulia syntax meaning a "chunky arrow from X to Y." We use it to define the source and target of the chunky arrows `src` and `tgt`.